MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-for-visio.md

 > [!IMPORTANT]
 > There are some combinations of Office, Visio, and Project that can't be installed together on the same device.
 For more information, see [Supported scenarios for installing different versions of Office, Visio, and Project on the same computer](install-different-office-visio-and-project-versions-on-the-same-computer.md).

+## Deploy Visio

+The following tabs provide guidance on how to deploy Visio depending on the version you have.
+Select the tab that corresponds to your version of Visio to ensure you follow the correct deployment steps.

 # [Visio subscription](#tab/subscription)